 White denim looks crisp and put together, even when you’ve just unrolled it from your suitcase.
 It’s an easy update to your denim wardrobe and the crisp, clean look even appeals to those who don’t usually like jeans.

-Skinny jeans are shown here, and that’s a handy shape for traveling because you can layer them under a dress for an additional cool weather look.
+Skinny jeans are a handy shape for traveling because you can layer them under a dress for an additional cool weather look.
 But wide leg flares, cropped jeans or gauchos can be fun to play around with, too.
 Just choose the style that looks best with your body type.

 A Lightweight Wrap or Cardigan